Making the NICU space your own

 The NICU can be overwhelming.
 If there’s anything you’re unsure of, it’s OK to ask hospital staff to explain in words you understand.
 You can take notes to help you remember important details.

 Building relationships with medical staff can make it easier for you to ask questions and stay up to date.
-You could choose to speak regularly with two or three medical staff about how your baby is going.
+You could choose to speak regularly with 2-3 medical staff about how your sick or premature baby is going.
 Ward rounds can be a good time to do this.

 5. Get involved with your baby’s routines

-If you can, plan to be in the NICU when the staff do your baby’s ‘cares’.
+If you can, plan to be in the NICU when the staff do your sick or premature baby’s care activities.
 You can first learn and then gradually take over your baby’s care.
 For example, you can help wash your baby’s face, change nappies or reposition your baby.

 By doing this, you become a part of your baby’s life.
-He’ll learn to recognise you, and you’ll learn how to handle your baby in the ways he likes best.
-This is a great way to gain confidence in caring for him.
+Your baby will learn to recognise you, and you’ll learn how to handle your baby in the ways they like best.
+This is a great way to gain confidence in caring for your baby.

 6. Have friends and family visit to support you

-Some, but not all, NICUs allow friends and extended family to visit.
-If yours does, you can introduce your baby to her new family and social world.
+Some NICUs allow friends and extended family to visit.
+If yours does, you can introduce your sick or premature baby to their new family and social world.
 Visitors can have a meal with you, or sit by your baby while you get a meal or go for a walk.
-Most of all, they support you while you’re supporting your child.
+Most of all, they can support you while you’re supporting your child.

-It’s a good idea to have only one or two visitors at a time, because too many people can be overwhelming for you and your baby.
+It’s a good idea to have only 1-2 visitors at a time, because too many people can be overwhelming for you and your baby.

 7. Keep a record of your baby’s development